krishjainm/krishjainm/README.md

 ### 🎯 Goals
 - Dedicated to building AI systems that improve lives, especially in clinical and diagnostic settings
-- Applying for Ph.D. programs in Winter 2026, focused on AI for healthcare
+- Applying for CS Ph.D. programs in Winter 2026, focused on AI for healthcare
 - Hoping to complete my Ph.D. by age 25

 ### 🌱 About Me
-- Graduated high school at 16, completed an associate’s in CS by 17, and will finish my bachelor’s by 19
+- Graduated high school at 16, completed an associate’s in CS and Math by 17, and will finish my bachelor’s by 19
 - Youngest ever **UC LEADS Scholar** (~3% acceptance) in the University of California System
 - Honored to be a **Stanford C-REST Fellow** (~4% acceptance)